 The second season ended on a bit of a foreboding note when it was revealed that the Mind Flayer was still in the Upside Down and was seen looming over the Hawkins school as the winter dance was going on.
 Though we know there will be a time jump at the start of next season, it’s clear that the monster will still have a big presence on the show.

 Executive producer Dan Cohen told TV Guide: "There were other ways we could have ended beyond that, but I think that was a very strong, lyrical ending, and it really lets us decide to focus where we ultimately are going to want to go as we dive into Season 3."

 What does the Mind Flayer’s presence mean for the new crop of episodes?
-Well, there will be plenty of fan theories to ponder between now and the season three premiere (whenever that may be).
+Well, there will be plenty of fan theories to ponder between now and the season 3 premiere.

-The Duffer Brothers had a lot of material for the latest season of the show—probably a bit too much.
-Talking to Vulture, Matt Duffer detailed a few details and plot points that had to be pushed to season three:
+The Duffer Brothers had a lot of material for Stranger Things's second season—probably a bit too much.
+Speaking with Vulture, Matt Duffer detailed a few details and plot points that had to be pushed to season three:

 "Billy was supposed to have a bigger role.
 We ended up having so many characters it ended up, in a way, more teed up for season three than anything.
 There was a whole teen supernatural story line that just got booted because it was just too cluttered, you know?
 A lot of that’s just getting kicked into season three."